 |

-by the capture of the molecular clouds.
 The vortices eventually lose energy and

 slow down.
 The molecular clouds are released, break up, and are carried